-The Board evaluated its performance at the end of the year through an external review, carried out by Sandra Prail on behalf of the Association of Colleges.
-Final results were presented to the Board at its Strategic Seminar in January 2023 and an action plan was agreed and published on the website.
+The Board evaluated its performance at the end of the year through an internal review focusing on values and behaviours as recommended by the external review, which was carried out by Sandra Prail on behalf of the Association of Colleges in 2022/23.
+A deep dive into Governance and the new Code of Good Governance was also carried out in Spring 2024.
+There was also an internal audit into compliance with the new Code of Good Governance.
+All were approved by the Board.
+The external review action plan was updated and published on the website.